Dyalog/HttpCommand/docs/encode-methods.md

 <tr><td>Syntax</td>
 <td><code>out←{cpo} HttpCommand.Base64Decode b64</code></td></tr>
 <tr><td><code>b64</code></td>
-<td>Either a single-byte integer or character vector to be decoded</td></tr>
+<td>A character vector of Base64-encoded data.</td></tr>
 <tr><td><code>cpo</code></td>
-<td>(optional) If set to 0 or not supplied, Base64Decode will perform UTF-8 conversion on the result.
-If set to 1, no conversion will be performed.
-In almost all cases, you can ignore (and not supply) this argument.</td></tr>
+<td>(optional) cpo stands for "code points only".
+It can be any value, its mere existence is all that is necessary.
+You would use it in the case where you do not want <code>Base64Decode</code> to perform a UTF-8 conversion on the result.
+In almost all use cases, you can ignore this argument.</td></tr>
 <tr><td><code>out</code></td>
-<td>A character vector representing the decodes base-64 right argument.</td></tr>
+<td>A character vector representing the decoded base-64 right argument.</td></tr>
 <tr><td>Example(s)</td>
 <td><code>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;HttpCommand.Base64Decode 'RHlhbG9nIOKNuuKNtOKMig=='</code><br>
 <code>Dyalog ⍺⍴⌊</code></td></tr>